javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 **Such behavior is actually very convenient, because it allows us to *configure* modules on first import.**

-We can setup its properties once, and then in further imports it's ready.
+In other words, when the module code is evaluated (happens only the first time!), we can setup its properties once.
+And then in further imports it's ready.

 For instance, the `admin.js` module may provide certain functionality, but expect the credentials to come into the `admin` object from outside: